tritthart/SAKI-FAU/project/project-plan.md

 ## Summary

 <!-- Describe your data science project in max.
 5 sentences. -->
-This projects analyzes bicycle traffic of 13 cities and communes across Baden-Württemberg in relation to recorded local weather data.
+This project analyzes bicycle traffic in 13 cities and communes across Baden-Württemberg in relation to recorded local weather data.
+The goal is to visualize a correlation (should it exist) between different weather conditions to the daily popularity of bicycling.
 ### Research Question
 Which effects have certain weather conditions on the frequency of bicycle traffic?
 ## Rationale

 <!-- Outline the impact of the analysis, e.g. which pains it solves. -->
 The analysis helps policymakers to see current pain points caused by weather that hamper the popularity of sustainable transport.
-By analyzing usage pattern, city planners can improve road infrastructure against certain weather conditions to promote cycling.
+By analyzing usage patterns, city planners can improve road infrastructure against certain weather conditions to promote cycling.
-Through continuous integration of new data, policymakers can review real world effects of infrastructure changes by comparing current bicycle frequencies to historic ones under different weather conditions.
+Through continuous integration of new data, policymakers can review real-world effects of infrastructure changes by comparing current bicycle frequencies to historic ones under different weather conditions.
 ## Data Sources

 <!-- Describe each data sources you plan to use in a section.
 Use the prefix "DatasourceX" where X is the id of the data source. -->